-Any kickboxer refusing to submit to a medical examination or doping test after a fight, in order to verify that they have not broken the rule, may be disqualified or suspended.
+Any kickboxer refusing to submit to a medical examination or doping test after a fight, in order to verify that he has not broken this rule, may be disqualified or suspended.
 The same will occur for an official encouraging such a refusal.

 The use of local anaesthetics is allowed, if agreed by a doctor from the Medical Committee.
-WAKO refers to and adopt WADA Doping Rules and definitions.
+WAKO refers to and adopt WADA Doping Rules.